 5. Repeat!
 Ultimate STAYCATION…

 Aside from the basic mentioned above, you can also explore the island by walking around or driving the motorcycle.
-There are a few falls and trekking sites that you can go.
+There are a few falls and trekking sites that you can go to.
 We went to Klong Chao Waterfall and Klong Yai Kee Waterfall.

 We tried going to Huang Nam Keaw Waterfall and the ancient tree but we got lost or I think we were at the right place but we’re just scared to continue the trek because we were the only people there and the trail looked haunted. ( Yeah, maybe we’re really just Scaredly Cats.)
 There was no GPS signal on our phones in that area too and our map was not so helpful.
 So we skipped it and moved on.

-Koh Kood island is very different to any islands I’ve been to in Thailand.
+Koh Kood island is very different from any islands I’ve been to in Thailand.
 I was enthralled by its beauty and calmness.
-Tall trees were just
+Tall trees were just in the corner.
+Seeing the beautiful flowers and butterflies gave me joy.
+I don’t see butterflies that often anymore living in the city.
+The island is yet untouched but I can see that they are slowly starting to develop it more ready for tourism.

 How do you celebrate your birthday?
 Do you have a tradition you follow on your birthday?